|MP 7.01.105||Balloon Ostial Dilation for Treatment of Chronic Sinusitis|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices may not be considered investigational and, thus, these devices may be assessed only on the basis of their medical necessity.

 This policy was created in 2006 and updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period of March 2011 through March 2012.
+The most recent literature search was performed for the period through September 9,2014.
 The following is a summary of the key literature evidence to date:

-Balloon sinuplasty can be performed as a stand-alone procedure or as an adjunct to functional endoscopic sinus surgery (FESS).
-When performed in combination with FESS, it is sometimes referred to as a hybrid procedure, since there are elements of both balloon sinuplasty and FESS.
-The majority of evidence, including the single randomized controlled trial (RCT) and the largest case series, used balloon sinuplasty as part of a hybrid procedure.
+Balloon sinus ostial dilation can be performed as a stand-alone procedure or as an adjunct to functional endoscopic sinus surgery (FESS).
+When performed in combination with FESS, it is sometimes referred to as a hybrid procedure, because there are elements of both balloon sinus ostial dilation and FESS.

 “The accrued data attests to its safety, whereas the largest published observational cohort studies have demonstrated the ability to achieve ostia patency for up to 2 years.
 However, because the selection criteria for these studies were not clearly defined, it is unclear if this data can be extrapolated to the general population with chronic rhinosinusitis (CRS).
 Is BCT superior or equivalent to the existing devices employed in FESS for the management of CRS?
 Will the use of BCT translate into improvements in patient outcomes, overall health, and/or quality of life?
 The many unsettled questions will be best answered by prospective randomized trials that directly compare FESS to BCT, or directly compare medical to surgical treatment.”